aafulei/cppp5e/06-functions/README.md

 ### Exercise 6.25

 > Write a `main` function that takes two arguments.
-Concatenate the supplied arguments and print the resulting `string`.
+Concatenate the supplied arguments and print the resulting string.

 **Answer:**